 If an emergency situation arises, and the fallopian tube has ruptured, you will be given emergency surgery and it is likely the tube will be removed along with the embryo.

 It sounds so cold and clinical – “unknown location”.
 But that’s what it’s called.
 Your body is sending all the signals that you are pregnant, but a baby can’t be seen on the screen anywhere.
 It started when I got what I thought was my period.
 I bled for 11 days straight and had a pain on my right side so I thought I should probably go to the doctor.

 Unfortunately if you have been diagnosed as having a molar pregnancy (Hydatidiform Mole), there is no chance that your pregnancy can survive.
-Affecting approximately 300 women each year, when a molar pregnancy has occurred, your baby won’t have developed properly.
+Affecting 1 in 1200 pregnancies¹, when a molar pregnancy has occurred, your baby won’t have developed properly."
 The trophoblast - which later forms part of the placenta - abnormally overgrows in the uterus, producing very high amounts of HCG, which in turn gives you normal pregnancy symptoms, and little sign that anything might be wrong.

 While these unusually high hormone levels can sometimes be a red flag to a potential issue, a molar pregnancy is generally diagnosed via ultrasound.
 In some cases, if a pregnancy has already miscarried, diagnostic testing can also reveal it as the cause.

 In the case of a complete molar pregnancy, an egg with no genetic material is fertilised, meaning that a baby cannot be formed.
 All that grows is the trophoblast.

 When a partial molar pregnancy occurs, two sperms fertilise an egg, and as a result there is too much genetic material.
 In this case, a baby may or may not form, but even so, it would be severely abnormally developed and would not survive.